Privacy notice

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us and you have not opted out of receiving that marketing.

-We do not generally share your personal data with third parties for marketing purposes.
-We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.
+We do not share your personal data with third parties for marketing purposes.
+We will always get your express opt-in consent before we share your personal data with any third party for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by emailing our Marketing and Business Development team at marketingandbusinessdevelopment@TLT.com.
 If you opt out of receiving marketing communications, you will still receive service-related communications that are essential for administrative or customer service purposes for example relating to our relationship with you, appointment reminders, checking that your contact details are correct.